jypma/dsb-oplaeg/README.md

 # Viewing slides

-The slides are in [org mode](https://orgmode.org/) format, which GitHub renders natively.
+The slides are in [org mode](services.org) format, which GitHub renders natively.
 Just view them online.
+Alternatively, you can also view an exported [PDF](services.pdf).

 # Editing slides